Noviel/modern-frontend-starter/README.md

 - `eslint` and `prettier` = linting and formatting
 - `webpack` and stuff = building, bundling and stuff

 Go to `webpack.config.js` in the root directory.
-You can see that MJS is powered by [webpack-features](https://github.com/Noviel/webpack-features).
+You can see that MFS is powered by [webpack-features](https://github.com/Noviel/webpack-features).
 So check it out if you wanna some tweaks on webpack's config.
 You can easily turn on support of React, Flow, TypeScript, Scss, less and other cool stuff.

 ## I am really wanna React, TypeScript, Scss, less and other cool stuff